ayushmclaren/qbld/README.md

 Please run `citation("qbld")` after loading the package for citation details.

 This package was supported by [Google Summer of Code, 2020](https://summerofcode.withgoogle.com/projects/#6628115486343168)

+Special thanks to the mentors for all the support throughout the summer:

+* Prof. Dootika Vats(dootika@iitk.ac.in),
+* Dr. Adam Maidman(abmaidman@gmail.com)